 European shares pause near record highs

-- The STOXX 600 has also lagged a recovery in its U.S. counterpart due to a slow vaccination rollout and a new wave of coronavirus infections on the continent.

-European shares hovered just below all-time highs on Tuesday, little changed by U.S. inflation data that suggested the Federal Reserve's accommodative policy stance would remain intact.
+AMSTERDAM/LONDON: European shares hovered just below all-time highs on Tuesday, little changed by US inflation data that suggested the Federal Reserve’s accommodative policy stance would remain intact.

 Luxury and other consumer stocks led gains on the STOXX 600, followed by technology stocks.